burhop/prime/README.md

 **Some next steps are:**

- 1. Some Test cases to keep the code stable.
- 2. Expanding to larger ints.
+ 1. Expanding to larger ints.
- 3. Support for unlimited size ints
+ 2. Support for unlimited size ints
- 4. Adding boost and getting rid of compile time specified data structures (e.g. bitset)
+ 3. Adding boost and getting rid of compile time specified data structures (e.g. bitset)
- 5. More efficient use of memory to support unlimited prime calculations (right now, all the bitsets are kept in memory)
+ 4. More efficient use of memory to support unlimited prime calculations (right now, all the bitsets are kept in memory)
- 6. More efficient storage of the numbers (ping me if you have ideas)
+ 5. More efficient storage of the numbers (ping me if you have ideas)

 While C++ is efficient, Python is more fun for trying out clever ideas.
 Some next "fun" steps are: